egoist/croatia/README.md

 Almost identical to `child_process.spawn`.

-Returns a Promise which resolves to the created child process.
+Returns a Promise which resolves to the created child process, the Promise will never be rejected.

 #### options